 Unlike some towns, Bolivia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bolivia are a mix of both white- and blue-collar jobs.
-Overall, Bolivia is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bolivia who work in sales jobs (27.78%), food service (10.00%), and community and social services (10.00%).
+Overall, Bolivia is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Bolivia who work in sales jobs (26.92%), food service (16.67%), and office and administrative support (14.10%).

 Bolivia is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.